-While travelling in Australia with an infant is a relatively painless process, the same cannot be said for international journeys, particularly those which can span 12 hours or more.
+While travelling in Australia with kids is a relatively painless process, the same can’t always be said for international flights.

-All airlines have some version of an infant policy, but these can vary depending on the route and class of travel.
-We’ve compiled a list of twelve major international airlines which fly from Australia, and can be easily booked with frequent flyer points.
+All airlines have some version of an infant policy, but these vary depending on the route and class of travel.
+In this guide, we’ll take a broad look at some of the guidelines and policies that airlines implement on international routes from Australia.

 This guide covers travelling with children and infants internationally.
-For domestic travel, check our dedicated guide here.
+We’ve also compiled a guide on flying with infants and children domestically in Australia.

 Comparing international lap infant fares

-If you’re adding an infant to a reward seat booking, beware of this cost.
-For a long Business or First Class flight, you could be looking at more than $1,000 to add your infant to the booking.
+If you’re adding an infant to a reward seat booking, beware of additional costs.
+For a long-haul Business or First Class flight, you could be looking at hundreds of extra dollars.

 These airlines charge a flat 10% of the adult fare (excluding taxes) for international journeys in any available cabin class: